NormanDunbar/QLWikiConverter/QLWikiConverter.rst

 Images
 ------

 The original Wiki required that images were set up as a URL linking to images that existed *somewhere on the internet*, there was no apparent ability to load images from local files.
-The conversion will list all the images it finds, but will not (can not) download them.
-Image links in the converted files will still refer to the original locations - or as decreed by the conversion requirements.
+The conversion process will list all the images it finds, but will not (can not) download them.
+Image links in the converted files will refer to the original locations - or as decreed by the conversion's translation file.

 Equally, the description for an image (the text that appears when you hover over it) will either be some descriptive text, or, a link to a text file *somewhere on the internet* where the descriptive text can be found in the named file.
 Again, the conversion program will list the descriptive text or filenames as appropriate as part of the conversion.